MonashDataFluency/data-fluency-website/content/workshops/intro_to_command_line/20180701-commandLine/_index.md

                  Building D (Business and Economics),
                  Room T1.
 Matheson Library.
 Clayton Campus

-- **Instructors** : Simon Michnowicz, Gin Tan, Kerri Waits, Owen Kaluza
+- **Instructors** : Simon Michnowicz, Gin Tan, Kerri Waits, Owen Kaluza, Rafi Mohammed Feroz

 This hands-on workshop aims to equip participants with the fundamentals of Unix Shell and how to use it to help their research.